liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/05-retrieve-and-display-guestbooks.markdown

         drawer.closeDrawers();
     }

-Android calls this method when a user selects a guestbook in the drawer.
+Android calls `onItemClick` when a user selects a guestbook in the drawer.
 This method first marks the selected item in the UI.
 It then retrieves the selected guestbook and displays that guestbook's name in the Action Bar.
 The method finishes by closing the drawer.